 The simplest way to describe the difference between the treatments is that full mouth reconstruction is something you need in order to restore dental health and function, whereas a smile makeover is something you want to do for cosmetic reasons.

-Read on as Dr. David Green of Turnagain Dental delves deeper into the differences between the two.
+Read on as Dr. Kennedy of Turnagain Dental delves deeper into the differences between the two.

 Full Mouth Reconstruction at a Glance